munificent/craftinginterpreters/book/optimization.md

 ^code adjust-init (1 before, 1 after)

-The difference here is that the `<` checking to exit the loop has become a `<=` since the value of the mask is now the index of the last element, not the size of the array.
+The difference here is that the `<` checking to exit the loop has become a `<=`.

 ^code re-hash (1 before, 1 after)

-When we free the old array, the garbage collector wants to correctly track how many bytes are released:
+When we free the old array, the garbage collector wants to track how many bytes are released:

 ^code adjust-free (3 before, 1 after)

-There's going to be a lot of `+ 1` in and `<=` in this rest of this section.
+There's going to be a lot of `+ 1` in and `<=` in this section.
 This is fertile ground for subtle off-by-one bugs, so we should tread carefully to ensure we don't get bitten.

-### Table operations

 Moving up the abstraction stack, we get to the main hash table operations that call `adjustCapacity()` and `findEntry()`.
 When we grow the array before